Arul-DevX/Personal_portfolio/README.md

-**Personal Portfolio**
+**Data Analyst Portfolio**

 Overview
-Welcome to the Personal Portfolio repository!
-This project showcases my journey, skills, and work in web development, AI, and other technical projects.
-It serves as an online representation of my work, projects, and achievements, making it accessible to potential employers, collaborators, and visitors.
+Welcome to my Data Analyst Portfolio repository!
+This project showcases my journey, skills, and work in data analysis, statistical modeling, and business intelligence.
+It serves as an online representation of my analytical projects, technical expertise, and data-driven insights, making it accessible to potential employers, collaborators, and clients.

 Key Features:
-Portfolio Website: A fully responsive portfolio website that presents my projects, technical skills, and achievements.
+Portfolio Website: A fully responsive portfolio website that presents my data analysis projects, technical skills, and analytical achievements.
-Project Showcase: Detailed sections for showcasing major projects including code samples, problem-solving approaches, and deployment links.
+Project Showcase: Detailed sections for showcasing major data projects including statistical analysis, machine learning models, and business intelligence solutions.
 Contact Form: A contact form integrated into the website for easy communication.
 Responsive Design: Designed to look great on all devices—desktop, tablet, and mobile.
 Table of Contents